Our membership includes big international sport nutrition brands; smaller specialist companies; ingredients’ suppliers

 This also allows our Members to use the ESSNA kitemark, which helps the public identify sports nutrition products belonging to Members and is intended to act as a guide that can help consumers differentiate between products that may be misleading them and/or breaking the law, and those that come from Members of ESSNA who have signed up to its Code of Practice.
 This trademark has been approved by the European Union Intellectual Property Office and is strictly reserved for use by ESSNA Members only.

-7 September, 2020Please find below an updated version of the guide, providing an overview of exercise restriction measures across Europe as of 4th September 2020.
-The guide is now updated monthly.
-The European // Read more »
+12 February, 2021Please find below an updated version of the guide, providing an overview of exercise restriction measures across Europe as of 10th February 2021.
+The guide is updated on a monthly basis. // Read more »

 ESSNA welcomes Membership applications from any company or body involved in the sports nutrition sector.